wp-plugins/wp-ultimate-csv-importer/Readme.txt

 == Screenshots ==

-1. Admin settings for WP Ultimate CSV Importer Plugin .
-2. Admin settings for Import Data and Header Mapping configuration to import data's from a csv file.
+1. Browse and Import CSV with delimiter
-3. Explained -How to CSV Mapping Headers works and how CSV can be related to wordpress fields?
+2. Explained -How to CSV Mapping Headers works and how CSV can be related to wordpress fields?
+3. Simple click mapping option to relate csv field headers with wordpress post type fields
+4. Wp Ultimate CSV Importer Settings
+5. Wp Ultimate CSV Importer Dashboard, Reports.

 == Frequently Asked Questions ==